sgamings182-lang/chungtoiyeulaptrinh/README.md

 * **Physics Ultra Converter:** A versatile unit converter for distance, mass, time, voltage, and pressure.
 * **2D Diagram:** A tool for drawing and interacting with the graph of a cubic function (y = ax^3 + bx^2 + cx + d) with a slider to adjust the coefficients in real time.
 * **3D Diagram:** This 3D interactive simulation space between a plane and a sphere allows for changing vectors and parameters to examine relative positions (intersecting, tangent, detached).
+* **COLOR TOOLS** This toolkit is specifically designed for in-depth color customization for content creation, supporting HEX and RGB colors code.
 * **Snake.io:** This game integrates the classic Snake game, supporting two players simultaneously with specially improved items and features.

 ## System requirements